kevinfarrugia/react-recipes/recipes/error-boundaries.md

 </ErrorBoundary>
 ```

-To support the pattern we'll make a small change to the Boundary's `render()` method:
+To support the pattern we'll make a small change to the boundary's `render()` method:

 ```jsx
 class ErorrBoundary extends React.Component {